 - Carbonate Replacement Deposit (CRD) (stratabound)

-- Sulfides of Zinc, Lead (with Silver) and Copper
+- Sulfides of Zinc (with Silver), Lead (with Silver) and Copper

 - Metallurgical test work shows high recoveries with standard froth flotation